|

 along waterways,

-with single-family homes costing about one-third the price of homes in the Bay
+single-family homes costing about one-third the price of homes in the Bay

 Area.
 Stockton was designated an All-America City by the National Civic League.